 Mårten Trotzigs Grand

-For centuries, this area was dominated by German merchants, and nowhere is this more obvious than at the German Church
+For centuries, this area was dominated by German merchants, and nowhere is this more obvious than at the Tyska Kyrkan (German Church)

 Tyska Brinken (German Slope) connects the German Church with Västerlånggatan, an often crowded shopping street with plenty of souvenir shops.
 Today it is one of the main streets in Gamla Stan but in the Middle Ages, it was a lakeside path just outside the city wall.

 Parallel with Västerlånggatan runs Prästgatan, which ran just inside the city walls.
 The cobblestoned alley with pastel colored buildings is one of the most beautiful streets in the city.
-In the wall of one of the houses, at the corner of Kårkbrinken, you can see a runestone, which is believed to be some 1000 years old.
+In the wall of one of the houses, at the corner of Kårkbrinken, you can see a runestone, which is believed to be about one thousand years old.

 Mårten Trotzigs Grand